Occlusion-Robust Online Multi-Object Visual Tracking using a GM-PHD Filter with CNN-Based Re-Identification: Experimental Results

 After validating our proposed tracker, GMPHD-ReId, on the MOT16 Benchmark training set with the add-on prediction with $T_p = 3$ in Section~\ref{Sec:AblationStudy}, we compare it against state-of-the-art online and offline tracking methods as shown in Table~\ref{tbl:MOT16} and Table~\ref{tbl:MOT17}.
 Accordingly, quantitative evaluations of our proposed method with other trackers is compared in Table~\ref{tbl:MOT16} on MOT16 benchmark data set.
 The Table shows that our algorithm outperforms both online and offline trackers listed in the table in many of the evaluation metrics.
 When compared to the online trackers, our proposed online tracker outperforms all the others in MOTA, IDF1, MT, ML and FN.
 The number of identity switches (IDSw) is also significantly lower than many of the online trackers.
 Our proposed online tracker outperforms not only many of the online trackers but also several offline trackers in terms of several evaluation metrics.
 In terms of IDF1, our proposed online tracker performs better than all of the trackers, both online and offline, listed in the table.
 Our online tracker also runs faster than many of both online and offline trackers, at about 31.6 fps.

 Our online tracker also gives promising results on MOT17 benchmark data set as is quantitatively shown in Table~\ref{tbl:MOT17}.
-It outperforms all other online trackers in the table in all IDF1, MT and ML measures, and it is ranked 2nd in MOTA, FN and Hz (speed) measures.
-The number of IDSw and Frag is also significantly lower than many of the online trackers in the table.
+It outperforms all other online trackers in the table in all IDF1, MT, ML and Hz (speed) measures.
+The number of FN, IDSw and Frag is also significantly lower than many of the online trackers in the table.
+Even though MOTDT~\cite{CheAiZhu18}, FAMNet~\cite{ChuLin19} and GMPHDOGM17~\cite{SonYooYow19} outperform our tracker in terms of MOTA, our proposed tracker outperforms all these trackers in terms of many other evaluation metrics such as IDF1, MT, ML and speed (Hz) as can been from the Table~\ref{tbl:MOT17}.
+For instance, in terms of speed, our tracker is 51.33 times faster than the FAMNet (30.8 Hz vs 0.6 Hz) and 1.68 times faster than the MOTDT (30.8 Hz vs 18.3 Hz).
 In addition to the online trackers, our proposed online tracker outperforms many of the offline trackers listed in the table.
-Our proposed online tracker outperforms almost all the trackers in the table, both online and offline including the well-known offline trackers such as MHT-DAM and MHT-bLSTM, in terms of IDF1 and ML, while running in real-time.
+Our proposed online tracker outperforms almost all the trackers in the table, both online and offline including the well-known offline trackers such as MHT-DAM~\cite{KimLiCip15} and MHT-bLSTM~\cite{KimLiReh18}, in terms of IDF1 and ML, while running in real-time.